 Acknowledgements.
-The authors would like to thank Schilthorn-bahn AG for logistical support.
-Environmental data were provided by the PERMOS network and MeteoSwiss.
+The authors would like to thank Schilthornbahn AG for logistical support.
+Environmental data was provided by the PERMOS network and MeteoSwiss.
 Dirk Handwerk and Henrik Blanchard provided valuable help in constructing the system.
 Egon Zimmermann provided important input regarding the implementation of electrical details.
-We are grateful to David Sciboz, Cécile Pellet, and Coline Mollaret for on-site help with field work and maintenance.
-We thank Damien Jougnot for his very constructive and helpful interactive comment during the review phase.
+We are grateful to David Sciboz, Cécile Pellet and Coline Mollaret for on-site help with field work and maintenance.